jason-heo/Vimsql/README.md

 If possible, I would like to implement:

 1. Auto Completion
-1. Modify, Update data in Result Window
+1. Edit your data in Vim's Result Window after SELECT as you do with GUIs (like Navicat or SQLYog.)

 Please star this project in github if you want these features.
 I'm highly anticipating your contribution.